-This guide will explore proven approaches to inspiring motivation through culture and management and ways to create a workplace that lends itself to this goal.
-We’ll also dive into proven motivation-building techniques that shouldn’t be overlooked.
-We’ll also address the role that technology plays.
+This guide will explore proven approaches to inspiring motivation through culture and management, and ways to create a workplace that lends itself to this goal.
+We’ll also dive into proven motivation-building techniques that can help you through these challenging times, and address the role that technology can play in supporting this.

 Focus on culture

-Motivation and engagement can only be achieved if a company’s culture includes transparent policies surrounding progression.
-Effective management and positive leadership will grow people who take pride in their work and seek advancement.
-Positive reinforcement of goals and celebrating achievements will make your people feel valued, in turn creating a positive workplace culture that supports and encourages others to do the same.
+Motivation and engagement can only be achieved if your company culture includes transparent policies surrounding progression.
+Effective management and positive leadership strategies will develop those people who take pride in their work and seek advancement, and by positively reinforcing goals and celebrating achievements, you will make your people feel valued.
+In turn, that will create a positive workplace culture that supports and encourages others to do the same.

 Of course, it’s important to understand that these generational descriptions are stereotypes.
 Employers must get to know each and every member of their team, and understand their preferences vis-a-vis work-life balance, compensation vs. benefits, and more.

 As people employed by the same company vary, so too should the way they are approached, measured, and rewarded.
-One-to-one management revolutionizes traditional management by creating a custom approach for each employee, similar to the way companies apply target marketing to anticipate the needs of their customers.
-By pinpointing what makes each of your people tick, managers give their team members the sensation that they are truly cared for as unique individuals.
+One-to-one management revolutionizes traditional approaches by tailoring techniques for each individual.
+By pinpointing what makes each of your people tick, your managers can make their team members feel truly cared for, and appreciated as unique individuals.

-Are your people stuck at their desks for 12 hour days on a regular basis?
-Recognizing the need for a balance between employees’ professional and personal lives is critical to their long-term happiness and productivity, and just as equally important to the health of the employee and the business.
+Are your people stuck at their desks for 12-hour days on a regular basis?
+Recognizing the need for a balance between team members’ professional and personal lives is critical to their long-term happiness and productivity, and just as equally important to the health of the business.

-A healthy work-life balance increases productivity and heightens employee engagement.
+On the other hand, a healthy work-life balance increases employee productivity and heightens employee engagement.
 It reduces costs associated with employee turnover and absenteeism.
-Reduced stress will mean lower medical costs, and a focus on well-being will create a more attractive workplace that is in tune with its people.
+Reduced stress will mean lower medical costs, and a focus on wellbeing will create a more attractive workplace that is in tune with its people.

 Some effective ways to achieve work-life balance include: